jbakse/compform_site/content/strategy/index.md

 ### Point Placing Demo

+This code implements the tactics described above, and demonstrates the effect of combining the tactics in different ways.

 <!-- todo: refactor this example so its easy to follow, and let the user combine the steps how they want (instead of only presets) -->

 {% js-lab "sketches/point_place.js" %}